Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 #### Flush the data caches

-When R is updated, the cache for AnnotationHub and ExperimentHub should be refreshed.
-This is done by removing AnnotationHub and ExperimentHub present in `/home/biocbuild/.cache/`.
+When R is updated, it's a good time to flush the cache for AnnotationHub, ExperimentHub, and BiocFileCache.
+This is done by removing the corresponding folders present in `~/.cache/`.

-Removing these directories means all packages using these resources will have to re-download the files.
-This also contributes to an increased runtime for the builds.
+Removing these folders means all packages using these resources will have to re-download the files.
+This ensures that resources are still available.
+However it also contributes to an increased runtime for the builds.

 Should we also remove package specific caches?